-Caespitose rhizomatous herb; steroidal saponins +?; root stele tri- or tetrarch, pith absent; lateral roots arise opposite xylem poles; cauline vascular tissue aggregated in the centre of the stem, phloem dispersed among the xylem; scape with ca 6 vascular bundles; vessels also in stem and leaf, elements with simple perforation plates; raphides and tannin cells 0; palisade tissue 0; leaf with single vascular bundle, endodermis surrounding two back-to-back vascular strands; leaves spiral, ligule basal, surrounding stem; inflorescence scapose, compound capitate, leaf adnate to scape; T ca 1/2 connate; anthers short, bisporangiate, monothecal, filaments short; septal nectaries 0; nucellar cap 0; "seed coat" ca 2 cells across, walls ± lignified, testa cells ± elongated, tegmen tanniniferous; embryo large/medium; n = 19; seedling?
+Caespitose rhizomatous herb; steroidal saponins +?; (velamen +), root stele tri- or tetrarch, not medullated; lateral roots arise opposite xylem poles; sive tube plastids lacking crystals, "small"; cauline vascular tissue aggregated in the centre of the stem, phloem dispersed among the xylem; scape with ca 6 central vascular bundles, leaf adnate to scape; raphides and tannin cells 0; palisade tissue 0; endodermis surrounding two back-to-back vascular strands in leaf; leaves spiral, ligule basal, sheathing [?what], large, mostly open on side away from blade; inflorescence scapose, compound-capitate; T ca 1/2 connate; anthers short, bisporangiate, ?thecae, filaments short; septal nectaries 0; nucellar cap 0; exotestal cells evenly thickened, ± elongated; endosperm nuclear, embryo large/medium; n = 19, chromosomes <1 μm long; seedling?

 1/1: Acanthochlamys bracteata.
 S.E.
 Tibet and S.W.
 China (Map: from Ying et al. 1993 - green).
 [Photo - Flower, Fruit.]